-1.22 On what basis are damages or an account of profits assessed?
+1.24 Are damages or an account of profits assessed with the issues of infringement/validity or separately?
+On what basis are damages or an account of profits assessed?
 Are punitive damages available?

 In April 2018, the Mexican Supreme Court published its final written decision, which was preliminarily issued at the end of 2017, relating to the interpretation of the so-called 40% rule for calculating damages.
-The Court examined whether this rule is appropriate and how it should be applied to the calculation of damages derived from violations of rights protected under the Mexican Industrial Property
+The Court examined whether this rule is appropriate and how it should be applied to the calculation of damages derived from violations of rights protected under the Mexican Industrial Property Law (IPL) covering patents, trademarks and designs (copyrights are governed by a different law and rules).